emilorisit/hioa-eng-electronics/README.md

 Refer to the documentation for setup instructions and project details.

-License

-This project is licensed under the MIT License.
-See the LICENSE file for more details.

 Disclaimer

-This is a legacy project developed during my early engineering studies.
+This is a legacy project developed during my early engineering studies in 2013.
 While functional, the code and design reflect the tools and knowledge available at the time.

 Contact